WEEK-TV: History

-The channel 43 allocation was later moved from Peoria to Bloomington and used by the second incarnation of WBLN starting in 1982 (now Fox affiliate WYZZ-TV).
 OPUBCO sold the radio station in 1960, but retained the television stations until 1966, when it sold them to Kansas City Southern Industries.
 This was around the same time that Kansas City Southern acquired KRCG in Jefferson City, Missouri.
 The new owner then shut down WEEQ-TV in the early-1970s.

 In 1985, Kansas City Southern Industries sold both its stations to Price Communications.
 On October 31, 1988, WEEK-TV and fellow NBC outlet KBJR-TV of Superior, Wisconsin, became the two founding stations of the Granite Broadcasting Corporation.
 In 1997, WEEK-TV bought the broadcasting license for 98.5 in Eureka, giving it the call sign WEEK-FM and the nickname "Oldies 98.5".
 Granite Broadcasting divested itself of the radio station, now WPIA, in 1999.
 WEEK has broadcast exclusively in digital since February 17, 2009.

 On March 2, 2009, WEEK-TV took over operations of rival WHOI, then owned by Barrington Broadcasting, through joint sales and shared services agreements.
 This resulted in WHOI closing its longtime studios on North Stewart Street in Creve Coeur and sharing WEEK-TV's East Peoria facility.
 As a result of the consolidation, all five of Peoria's full-powered commercial television stations are now operated by two entities.
 Granite-owned CBS affiliate WTVH in Syracuse, New York, (WHOI's original call letters) also saw its operations merge with Barrington-owned NBC affiliate WSTM-TV and low-powered CW affiliate WSTQ-LP the same day.
 WSTM, however, is the senior partner in the arrangement with WTVH.